Installing Vinyl Siding Over Wood Shingles

 The option to remove the older layer of sidings is still there, but most homeowners find it cheaper to leave the old layer and install a new layer over it.
 Moreover, having a new layer means that there is a thick barrier separating your house’s interiors from the exterior which can create more insulation.

 Having more insulation means that you can save on energy bills while retaining heat and, with the proper ventilation, remove excess moisture from your home.
-If your wooden siding layer is not leveled out then you can use a foam board to fix these certain problems.
+If your wooden siding is uneven, you can install a foam board to create a level surface before installing new siding.

 Right Conditions for Installing Vinyl Siding Over Wood Shingles

 Wood must be in good condition – If you are planning to have a new layer over your wooden sidings, it’s best to make sure that your sidings are in pristine condition.
 It’s best if your wooden sidings do not have rot, mold, mildews, and mosses.
-If ever you do see any boards that are stained and out of place, then it’s best to replace them.
+If you notice any stained, damaged, or misaligned boards, replace them before installing new siding.
 It is also best to remove any windows and doors to mitigate damage.

 Moreover, you can re-install your windows and doors so that they will not look out-of-place.
-Furring and foam – Your vinyl sidings should be placed on a flat layer.
-If you think that your wooden siding is lapped which will make it point outwards, then having a vertical furring strip with a 16-inch interval while being covered with foam board.
+Furring and Foam Board – Vinyl siding performs best when installed over a flat, even surface.
+If your existing wood siding is lapped and creates an uneven exterior, install vertical furring strips at 16-inch intervals and cover them with foam board to create a smooth, stable foundation for the new siding.
 This will make sure that your layer is flat before installing your material.

-Your furring strips should be 1×2 and 1×4 inch lumber while being resistant to moisture while being nailed towards your sidings.
+Use 1×2 or 1×4 lumber for furring strips, and choose moisture-resistant materials to help prevent rot and water damage.
+Secure the strips firmly to the existing siding with appropriate fasteners.
 Moreover, you have to also take into account the thickness of your walls since adding another layer will retain more heat and moisture.

 For warmer climates, this can cause discomfort if your walls are too thick.
-For colder climates, moisture can build up inside your home if there is no proper ventilation installed.
+In colder climates, a lack of proper ventilation can allow moisture to build up inside your home.

 More Conditions

 Homeowners also need to keep a close eye on their leveling of their sidings since the older layer might protrude out and cause damage if left unchecked.
-Overall, seasoned and licensed specialists with years of experience would suggest not placing a layer of siding over the older layer since damage in the form of mold, mildew, and rotting can be hidden from sight, but will still grow towards the new layer.
+Most experienced and licensed siding professionals recommend removing old siding before installing a new layer.
+Existing siding can conceal mold, mildew, rot, and other forms of damage that may continue to spread and compromise the new installation.

 It’s best to address the problem head-on first or by replacing the older layer with a new set of materials.
 However, if we’re talking about placing vinyl sidings over wooden sidings, then it is possible since vinyl is resistant to the effects of rotting and water damage.
 Homeowners have to also adjust their windows and doors as re-siding can make your doors and windows appear a bit ‘off’.